-- Amendment No. 219 to the City's District Planning Scheme No. 2 (DPS2) following a public advertising period; and - Requesting the Western Australian Planning Commission (WAPC) amend the Woodvale Agreed Local Structure Plan No. 64 (ASP 64).
+- Amendment No. 219 to the City of Wanneroo's (City) District Planning Scheme No. 2 (DPS2) following a public advertising period; and - Requesting the Western Australian Planning Commission (WAPC) amend the Woodvale Agreed Local Structure Plan No. 64 (ASP 64).